Nick Shore

-Nicholas Shore (born September 26, 1992) is an American professional ice hockey center who is currently playing with HV71 of the Swedish Hockey League (SHL).
-He was selected in the third round (82nd overall) by the Kings in the 2011 NHL Entry Draft, and played in the National Hockey League (NHL) for the Los Angeles Kings, Ottawa Senators, Calgary Flames, Toronto Maple Leafs and Winnipeg Jets.
+Nicholas Shore (born September 26, 1992) is an American professional ice hockey center who is currently playing for Linköping HC in the Swedish Hockey League (SHL).
+He was selected in the third round (82nd overall) by the Kings in the 2011 NHL Entry Draft, and has played in the NHL for the Los Angeles Kings, Ottawa Senators, Calgary Flames, Toronto Maple Leafs and Winnipeg Jets.
 Shore has played for multiple other teams in Europe, including HC Sibir Novosibirsk of the Kontinental Hockey League (KHL); however, after the 2022 Russian invasion of Ukraine, Shore elected to leave the team.

 Playing career

 As a youth, Shore played in the 2005 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Littleton, Colorado.

 Following the 2010–11 season with the University of Denver, Shore was selected in the third round, 82nd overall by the Los Angeles Kings during the 2011 NHL Entry Draft.
 Shore remained at Denver for two more seasons.

 On April 13, 2013, the Kings signed Shore to a three-year, entry-level contract.
 He spent the 2013–14 season with the Kings' American Hockey League (AHL) affiliate, the Manchester Monarchs.
 In his first professional season, Shore recorded 14 goals and 24 assists in 68 games.

 Shore made his NHL debut on January 17, 2015, against the Anaheim Ducks.
 He scored his first NHL goal on March 26, 2015, in a 3–2 win over the New York Islanders.

 On July 16, 2015, the Kings signed Shore to a two-year, $1.2 million contract extension.
 Shore's first full season with the Kings came in 2015–16, where he scored three goals in 68 games.

 On July 6, 2017, the Kings signed Shore to a one-year, $925,000 contract extension.

 On February 13, 2018, Shore was traded to the Ottawa Senators along with Marián Gáborík in exchange for Dion Phaneuf and Nate Thompson.
 Shore appeared in six games with the Senators, registering one assist, before he was traded at the trade deadline to the Calgary Flames in exchange for a seventh-round pick in the 2019 NHL Entry Draft on February 26, 2018.
 At the conclusion of the season, Shore was not tendered a qualifying offer and was released to free agency.

 On October 12, 2018, Shore signed a one-year contract with Metallurg Magnitogorsk of the Kontinental Hockey League (KHL).
 In the 2018–19 season, Shore collected 13 assists and 16 points in 37 games with Metallurg in a third-line center role.